László Raffinsky: Club career

 Raffinsky was born on 23 April 1905 in Miskolc, Austria-Hungary and began playing football at age 19 in 1924 at Unirea Timișoara.
 In 1925, he moved to CA Timișoara where he spent two years before going to Chinezul Timișoara.
 In 1929, together with his teammate Emerich Vogl he went to Juventus București.
 In the 1929–30 Divizia A season, he helped Juventus win the championship title.
 During this season, he set a Divizia A record by netting 10 goals in a single match, a 16–0 victory from the quarter-finals against Dacia Unirea Brăila.
 He also opened the score in the 3–0 victory against Gloria CFR Arad in the final.
 In 1931, he returned to Timișoara, to play for Ripensia, winning the title in the 1932–33 season, coach Jenő Konrád using him in 13 games in which he scored 11 goals, also playing in the final against Universitatea Cluj.

 In 1934, Raffinsky left Romania to go play for a few years in the Czechoslovak First League for SK Židenice, Viktoria Plzeň and DFC Prag.
 He came back to Romania in 1936, joining Rapid București where he ended his career in 1940.
-During his years with The Railwaymen, Raffinsky won four consecutive Cupa României titles, but played in only one of the finals, the 3–2 victory against CAM Timișoara in 1938.
-In 1940, he was arrested, together with three other Rapid teammates, Iuliu Baratky, Ștefan Auer and Ion Bogdan, because of their win in the Cupa României final against Venus București.
+During his years with The Railwaymen, Raffinsky won four consecutive Cupa României titles, but played in only one of the finals, the 3–2 victory against CAM Timișoara in 1938, where he scored the victory goal from a penalty.
+In May 1938, he was arrested, together with three other Rapid teammates, Iuliu Baratky, Ștefan Auer and Vintilă Cossini, because of their 2–1 win in the 1937–38 Cupa României semi-finals against Venus București.
 The arrest was at the order of Gabriel Marinescu, the Minister of Internal Affairs and the Prefect of București, who was also the chairman of Venus.
-After a few days spent in jail and a huge scandal initiated by the press, the four players were released.
+After one day spent in jail and following the decision that the semi-final be replayed, the four players were released.
+Rapid also won the replay 4–2 against Venus.
+Raffinsky also played four matches in the 1938 Mitropa Cup, scoring once to help Rapid eliminate Újpest in the opening round, before exiting in the quarter-finals against Genoa.